hemmokarja/High-Performance-ML-API/README.md

 ## 🎯 Project Overview

 This project serves as a comprehensive demonstration of building scalable, high-performance ML inference systems.
-While I use a pre-trained BERT embedding model from Hugging Face as the example workload, the architecture is intentionally model-agnostic—you can adapt these components to serve virtually any model that benefits from batching with minimal code changes.
+While I use a pre-trained BERT embedding model from Hugging Face as the example workload, the architecture is intentionally model-agnostic - you can adapt these components to serve virtually any model that benefits from batching with minimal code changes.

 Think of this as a real-time embedding microservice capable of vectorizing user queries for downstream tasks like semantic search, but the patterns and optimizations apply broadly across ML serving scenarios.